 Wear a medical alert tag or carry an ID card stating that you have hemophilia.
 Any medical care provider who treats you should know that you have a bleeding or blood-clotting disorder.

 If you need any type of surgery or dental work, tell the surgeon or dentist ahead of time that you have hemophilia.

 You may need regular medical tests to be sure this medication is not causing harmful effects.
 Visit your doctor regularly.

 Store the medication and the diluent in the refrigerator and do not allow them to freeze.

-Throw away any leftover medicine and diluent if the expiration date has passed.
+Throw away any unused medicine or diluent after the expiration date on the label has passed.